Introduction

 - Create a Combo-Box in the Header Section of the Main Form using cboCityQ as source data and select City as Control Source.

-- Create another Combo-Box using cboTitleQ as source data and select Title as Control Source.
+- Create another Combo-Box, use the cboTitleQ Query as source data, and select Title as Control Source.

-- Name the City field Combo-Box as cboCity and Title field Combo-Box as cboTitle.
+- Name the City field Combo-Box, as cboCity and Title field, Combo-Box name as a cboTitle.

-- Design a Datasheet Form on Employees Table and save the Form with the name Employees_Sub.
+- Design a Datasheet Form on the Employees Table and save the Form with the name Employees_Sub.

 - Insert the Employees_Sub Form as Sub-Form in the Detail Section of the Main Form.